top of page

 Originally, the policy was set to expire in 2007, but it has been extended several times due to its success in promoting solar energy development.
 The ITC initially provided a tax credit of 30% for residential and commercial solar energy systems, effectively reducing the cost of solar installations.
 This federal policy mechanism has played a vital role in making the United States one of the largest solar markets globally, with an average annual growth rate of 50% over the last decade.

-LandGate is a leading provider of valuation and analytics solutions for the land industry, and offers a suite of tools that can help solar developers take full advantage of the Solar ITC.
+LandGate is a leading provider of valuation and analytics solutions for the land industry, and offers a suite of tools that can help solar developers streamline their due diligence and project development timelines with a unique competitive advantage.

 LandGate's proprietary model offers accurate, real-time market valuations of land via the Solar PowerVal tool.
 This helps developers make informed decisions when purchasing land for solar installations, which is a crucial factor in determining the overall cost of a project and the potential amount of the ITC solar credit.